PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM-in-R.md

 It's better now.
 Can we be happy?
 Up to now, everything seems fine.

-Let's make one more visualization of residuals of two models to confirm our little uncertainty about correctness of model with ARMA(1,2).
+Let's make one more visualization of residuals of two models to confirm our little uncertainty about the correctness of model with ARMA(1,2).
 Compare it with baseline model `gam_6_ar0`.

 {% highlight r %}
 datas <- data.table(Fitted_values = c(gam_6_ar0$gam$fitted.values,